 Payroll Register and W-2 Preparation

-The information for W-2 tax forms will be gathered from your business payroll register.
-This payroll register should record each employee's wages, withholding for FICA, Medicare and Social Security.
-Any deductions for health savings accounts, medical plans or any other deductions should be recorded in this payroll register.
+The information for W-2 tax forms is gathered from your business payroll register.
+This payroll register should record each employee's wages, as well as withholding for FICA, Medicare and Social Security.
+Deductions for health savings accounts, medical plans, and any other deductions should also be recorded.

 For each W-2 tax form, include the Federal Employer ID Number, the full legal name of the business and the business mailing address.